Little Hearts (2024 film): Controversies

 The film was banned from screening in GCC countries because one the three love stories in the film one deals with a homosexual individual, queer identity, and the struggle for social acceptance of homosexual relationships and marriages in Indian society.

 KCBC Jagratha Commission News, a publication of the Kerala Catholic Bishops’ Council (KCBC) censured the film as "Immoral ideas hatched in anti-Christianity".
 The Commission criticized film for the promotion of homosexual love affair and extramarital affair, as the film's female and male protagonists supports and paves the path for such affairs respectively in the story.
-The Commission alleged that the film is purposely and selectively setting the anti-christian elements of the story in a Christian background, as homosexual marriage and homosexuality are strongly opposed by the Christian community, because they are objectively disordered, and Church disapproves of such unnatural tendencies, saying even as it calls for humane treatment of the individuals involved.
+The Commission alleged that the film is purposely and selectively setting the anti-Christian elements of the story in a Christian background, as homosexual marriage and homosexuality are strongly opposed by the Christian community, because they are objectively disordered, and Church disapproves of such unnatural tendencies, saying even as it calls for humane treatment of the individuals involved.

-During the promotional interview of the film Shane Nigam humoursly mocks actor Unni Mukundan it creates lot of trouble through social media by the fans of the actor and later Shane Nigam apologize for his words and problem was solved.
+During the promotional interview of the film Shane Nigam humorously mocks actor Unni Mukundan it creates lot of trouble through social media by the fans of the actor and later Shane Nigam apologize for his words and problem was solved.